Back to Colorado

 Official Summary Text

 One of the requirements of the program is for the park owner to certify that the park owner has made certain water-quality-related notices to park residents.
-The bill authorizes the division to issue an order requiring the park owner to comply with the park resident notice certification requirement.
+The act authorizes the division to issue an order requiring the park owner to comply with the park resident notice certification requirement.

 The program authorizes the division to issue orders requiring the park owner to perform additional water testing, perform temporary measures necessary to address acute health risks, make additional reports to the division, create a remediation plan, implement a remediation plan, or respond to the division in connection with a remediation plan.
-The bill clarifies that a park owner may ask for a hearing only regarding the orders that concern remediation plans.
+The act clarifies that a park owner may ask for a hearing only regarding the orders that concern remediation plans.

-The bill also clarifies that:
+The act also clarifies that:

 The division has authority to enforce the requirements of the program; and